Dog Adrenal Glands

 Cushing's is a common endocrine system problem in dogs.
 In 85% of cases it isn't caused by adrenal gland, but by the pituitary gland, called pituitary dependent hyperadrenocorticism (PDH).
 15% of the time the condition is caused by a tumor on the adrenal gland problem called a functional adrenal tumor (FAT).

 As mentioned, when the adrenal glands secrete excess hormone (glucocorticoids), then your dog is suffering from Cushing's Disease.
-This could be caused by a tumor on the adrenal glands or if you dog has been on a steroid medication for a long period of time.
+This could be caused by a tumor on the adrenal glands or if your dog has been on a steroid medication for a long period of time.

 If your veterinarian detects an adrenal gland tumor, she will also look for a tumor on the pituitary gland (PDH) since these two types or tumors are often seen together.